Ablaymillen/Assignment1-Python/README.md

 In order to use this programm you must consider installing Pycoingecko and pandas libraries pip install pycoingecko pip install pandas
--  Usage
+-Usage
-to read data from api use read_API function read_API(requested_json, number_of_rows)
+To read data from api use read_API function read_API(requested_json, number_of_rows)
 Usage examples:
 read_API(requested_json= request, number_of_rows=10)
-this function will print out top 10 crypto currencies by their market capitalization place
+This function will print out top 10 crypto currencies by their market capitalization place

-to store data in the CSV format for further observation and analysis use store_data(data_frame)
+To store data in the CSV format for further observation and analysis use store_data(data_frame)
 Usage examples:
 Either store data retrieved from the read_API function to another variable or directly pass it to the store_data() funciton